dupleader/the-bike-shed/exampleSite/content/en/home/codeofconduct.md

 Haranguing and shouting over guests, and other speakers.
 Contributions will be limited to 2 minutes in order to give everyone a fair chance at speaking.

+Speakers should avoid making comments that are libellous or otherwise illegal.

+**Organisers reserve the right to remove anyone that makes libellous remarks, notwithstanding this, organisers accept no responsibility for remarks made on the space.**

 **Any violation of the above will result in speakers being relegated to listeners**

 **Any repeat violations will result in accounts being blocked**